Ban Phou Pheung Noi: Education

 In 1960, when Ban Phou Pheung Noi's first school was founded, the people of Ban Phou Pheung Noi were almost all illiterate.
-In the beginning, there were just over ten children and adolescents attending this elementary school.
-But the number increased steadily thereafter.
+In the beginning, there were just over ten children and adolescents attending this elementary school, but the number increased steadily thereafter.

 The teacher at the time was KaYing Yang (Nao Ying Yang), a descendant of ChongBlia Yang who lived in Ban Phou Pheung Noi.
 Due to secondary school problems in Ban Phou Pheung Noi village, Sam Thong's Samthong College was the only middle high school where students could continue their education after primary school in Xiangkhouang province.
 After the Vietnam War of 1961-1975, this school was abandoned.
-As of 2021, although some of the children at this school are now over sixty years old, but some of them such as Doua Pao Yang are still alive in the United States, and are employed by Ramsey County, Minnesota and others in California.
+As of 2021, although some of the children at this school are now over sixty years old, some such as Doua Pao Yang are still alive in the United States, and are employed by Ramsey County, Minnesota and others in California.